microchip-pic-avr-examples/pic18f57q84-can-fd-basic-operation-mplab-mcc/README.md

 From there, click "Select MCC Melody" and finish.
 You will be met with the application builder (highlighted in red).
 To configure a module, double click it from the Devices Resources (green) and it will:
 1. Move into Project Resources.
 2. Show up in the builder.
-3. Pull up its configuration window on the right where its configuration parameters can be changed.
+3. Pull up its configuration window on the right where the parameters can be changed.

- When ready, click the **Generate** button (yellow) to generate application code.
+ When ready, click the **Generate** button (yellow) to generate the application code.

 ![MCC Configuration Image](images/application_builder.png)

 ### Project Configuration
 Before configuring CAN, change these other configuration settings.
 Configure the "Clock Control" module to use the external 10 MHz crystal oscillator, then the internal Phase-Locked Loop (PLL) to get an operating frequency of 40 MHz.
-As mentioned in [TB3266](https://ww1.microchip.com/downloads/aemDocuments/documents/MCU08/ProductDocuments/ProductBrief/90003266A.pdf), 10 MHz, 20 MHz, or 40 MHz are the CAN FD hardware supported speeds.
+As mentioned in [TB3266](https://ww1.microchip.com/downloads/aemDocuments/documents/MCU08/ProductDocuments/ProductBrief/90003266A.pdf), 10 MHz, 20 MHz or 40 MHz are the CAN FD hardware supported speeds.

-**Note:** do not turn on the "PLL Enable" toggle in Advanced Settings, as that is for peripheral PLL use.
+**Note:** Do not turn on the "PLL Enable" toggle in Advanced Settings, as that is for peripheral PLL use.

 ![Clock Control Image](images/clock_control.png)